CDE will be closed on Monday, July 4 for the Independence Day holiday.

 Transition Phase 1 includes the topics of disciplinary literacy and readiness.

 Click on the green icon to be directed to the professional development platform.
 You may enter as a guest.
-Once you have successfully completed all modules in succession, you will have an opportunity to offer feedback and submit a request for a certificate at the end of module 6.
+Once you have successfully completed all modules in succession, you will have an opportunity to offer feedback.

 Transition Phase 2 includes the topics of curriculum and resource alignment to the 2020 Colorado Academic Standards